Family and Consumer Sciences Programs

 Michael Lucero, MPH

-Extension Agent – Nutrition, Food Safety and Health Programs
+Extension Agent – Nutrition, Food Safety, Health and Workforce Development Programs

 Colorado State University Extension – El Paso County